-- (a) USA Cycling National Team

-- (b) Regional Team

-- (c) Composite/Mixed Team

-(i) To eligible to be part of a composite team, riders should have a letter of permission from the club/team listed on their license, and that team shall not be entered in the race.
-Such a letter merely grants a rider permission to participate in a particular event and in no way affects the existing contract between riders and their clubs/teams.
+- (a) USA Cycling National Team - (b) Regional Team - (c) Composite/Mixed Team - (i) To be eligible to compete as a member of a composite/mixed team, the club/team listed on the rider's license, shall not be entered in the race.
+Riders shall present a letter of permission from their club/team to participate on the composite/mixed team.
+Such a letter merely grants a rider permission to participate in a particular event and in no way affects the existing contract between riders and their clubs/teams. - 1F3.

-- 1F3.
 Cycling clubs and Teams may register with USA Cycling on an annual basis.
-Club or team registration requires the paying of an annual fee described in the Schedule of Fees. - (a) Registered clubs and teams are prohibited from using names, inscriptions, or publicity that may tend to confuse the distinction between them and National Teams of USA Cycling.
-Terms such as "National" and "USA" generally lead to such confusion.
-Only Registered clubs and teams may be named after a commercial organization.
+Club or team registration requires the paying of an annual fee described in the Schedule of Fees. - (a) Registered clubs and teams are prohibited from using names, inscriptions, or publicity that may tend to confuse the distinction between them and National Teams of USA Cycling or the duty and authority of USA Cycling as the National Governing Body.
+Terms such as "American", "National", "US" and "USA" generally lead to such confusion.
+Only Registered clubs and teams may be named after a commercial organization. - (b) Registered clubs and teams may use the current USA Cycling logo on club or team stationery and clothing provided that the identity of the club or team appears more prominently than the USA Cycling emblem, that the stationery shows no commercial sponsorship and that follows any quidelines set by USA Cycling.
+Other uses of the USA Cycling emblem require special permission from the USA Cycling.

-- (b) Registered clubs and teams may use the current USA Cycling logo on club or team stationery and clothing provided that the identity of the club or team appears more prominently than the USA Cycling emblem and that the stationery shows no commercial sponsorship.
-Other uses of the USA Cycling emblem require special permission from the USA Cycling. - (c) Only registered clubs and teams may have clothing bearing commercial sponsorship in addition to the manufacturer's logo and club name.
+(c) Only registered clubs and teams may have clothing bearing commercial sponsorship in addition to the manufacturer's logo and club name.